Thee Beginning of the End:

 II

-Many believe that it borders on reductionist blasphemy to trace the richness of human activity back to the simplicity of lower life forms: to ally the complex products of human culture with the activities of sea worms, of radiolaria, or of bacteriophages.
-Or to claim, with an ego-deflating finality, that even the most abstract of human metaphysical artifacts are little more than intricate Rube-Goldberg detours along the pathway of creaturely drivenness.
+Many believe that it is blasphemy to trace the richness of human activity back to the lower life forms.
+A “sin” to ally the complex products of human culture with the activities of sea worms, of radiolaria, or of bacteriophages.
+Or to claim, with an ego-deflating finality, that even the most abstract of human creations are little more than intricate Rube-Goldberg detours along the pathway of cultural achievements.

-Such reductionism offends because it undermines the overvalued self regard of the hominid god-makers: human vanity licenses its possessor to dream that it has broken all links with the tugging heart of the earth, and is poised to soar with angels.
+Such reductionism offends because it undermines the overvalued self regard of the human god-makers.
+As always, human vanity licenses its possessor to dream that they have broken all links with the tugging heart of the earth.
+That they are poised to soar with angels.

-But the raw boned physics of evolutionary and sociobiological theory pull down the Dagonic pillars of humanity’s vasty achievements.
+But the raw boned physics of evolutionary adaptation pull down the Dagonic pillars of our vasty achievements.

-They tell us, for example, that when the human Brain invents a Declaration of Independence or a Bill of Rights, it is simply devising another strategy for safeguarding the Body.
-Theocracy, Kingship, Aristocracy, Democracy: despite the cosmetic differences between these systems for control, all share one fundamental aim: maximization of security for a greater or lesser number of number of bodies.
-The American revolution, Marxist economics, Judaism, Catholicism, capitalism: each has finally to do with the pursuit of power, nourishment, security or reproductive success.
+They tell us, for example, that when the human Brain invents a Declaration of Independence or a Bill of Rights, or Catholicism it is simply devising another strategy for safeguarding the Body.
+Theocracy, Kingship, Aristocracy, Democracy: despite the cosmetic differences between these systems, all share the same fundamental aims: social control, and behaviors that maximization fitness for lesser or greater number of selves.
+The American Revolution, Marxist economics, Judaism, Capitalism: each has finally to do with the pursuit of power, psychic comfort, security and cultural maintenance.

 We should keep in mind, says Lumsden (1981),